 3GPP introduced a new series of specifications for NR—the 38 series.
 Each 3GPP Radio Access Network (RAN) Working Group (WG) handles a different set of these specifications.
 Release 15 specifications have a version number V(15.x.y), where a larger x and y value indicate a more recent specification.
 The full list of the 3GPP specifications can be found on the 3GPP website:

 For RAN WG1, which deals with Radio Layer 1, the full list of specifications

 For RAN WG2, which deals with Radio Layers 2 and 3, the full list of specifications

 For RAN WG3, which deals with radio network architecture and interfaces, the full list of specifications

 For RAN WG4, which deals with radio performance aspects, the full list of specifications

 This article was originally written by Emad Farag for Mouser and substantially edited by the Wevolver team.
 It's the fourth article of an eight-part series exploring 5G.
 Future articles will explore how 5G differs from existing technology and how the potential of hyper-connectivity will be applied in entertainment, smart cities, and industry and how to get there.

-Article One gave an overview of 5G.
+Article One gives an overview of 5G.

-Article Two introduced key terms and technologies.
+Article Two introduces key terms and technologies.